3 Things to incorporate into your daily routine

 30 Min of Social Exposure:

 It is crucial to emotionally sync with happier people when you’re feeling depressed.
-Even if it’s going to a coffee shop to read or a mall to walk around.
-You don’t even have to interact with others, but you cannot isolate yourself.
+Even if it’s going to a coffee shop or a mall and making small talk with the cashier.
+The first step in this might to just be going to these locations and not interacting with others.
+But you cannot isolate yourself.
 You can combine all three of these and join in on an outdoor yoga class or join a cycling group.
-Socializing can be exhausting, even when you’re not depressed, but having a friend to be able to reach out to for emotional support and compassion is immensely beneficial.
+For some people, socializing can be exhausting, even when you’re not depressed.
+So it’s important to monitor how you’re feeling after each social interaction.
+For some, going to a get together and talking to people for 4 hours might be energizing, while for others leaving the party after an hour is ideal.
+No matter what, having a friend to be able to reach out to for emotional support and compassion is immensely beneficial.

 There are many other ways you can care for yourself during depression.
 During this time it is especially important that you validate your emotions.
 You can implement self-care through meditation, gardening, drawing, creative writing, playing an instrument, doing crossword puzzles… the list goes on.
 Try out several things to find what appeals the most to you.